Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Spend the day in Charlottetown on Prince Edward Island, the provincial capital named after Queen Charlotte, consort of King George III.
 The city is famous for hosting the 1864 conference that three years later led to the creation of the independent Dominion of Canada.
 Perhaps take a trip to Cavendish and visit the famous Anne of Green Gables homestead.

 So green and Gaelic is Cape Breton Island that Scotsman Alexander Graham Bell called it home for the last 37 years of his life.
 In fact, Cape Breton was principally settled by Highland Scots whose families had come out on the wrong side of rebellions against the Crown.
 You can still see this heritage in the accents in some remote villages—and in the great popularity of Scottish-style folk music.
-Today you may choose to travel along the scenic Cabot Trail or visit historic Louisbourg Fortress, which recreates life in French-occupied Canada.
+Today, you may choose to travel along the scenic Cabot Trail or visit historic Louisbourg Fortress, which recreates life in New French.

 Arrive in Bar Harbor on Mount Desert Island, Maine’s oldest summer resort, and stroll around the charming waterfront with its many shops, galleries, and boutiques.
 Alternatively, take an optional excursion to picturesque Acadia National Park, one of America’s most visited parks.